baxter/paulboxley.com/content/posts/2011/03/vintage-future.md

-Title: Vintage Future – a tumblr of retro visions of the future
+Title: Vintage Future &mdash; a tumblr of retro visions of the future
 Posted: 2011-03-04 15:00Z
 URL: http://vintagefuture.tumblr.com/